eric-burel/data-fetching-patterns-in-react/README.md

 ```

 The advantage of this division is the ability to reuse these stateful logics across different components.
 For instance, another component needing the same data (a user API call with a user ID) can simply import the `useUser` Hook and utilize its states.
 Different UI components might choose to interact with these states in various ways, perhaps using alternative loading indicators (a smaller spinner that fits to the calling component) or error messages, yet the fundamental logic of fetching data remains consistent and shared.

+### When it doesn't work

+Separating data fetching logic from UI components can sometimes introduce unnecessary complexity, particularly in smaller applications.
+Keeping this logic integrated within the component, similar to the css-in-js approach, simplifies navigation and is easier for some developers to manage.
+In my article, [Modularizing React Applications with Established UI Patterns](https://martinfowler.com/articles/modularizing-react-apps.html), I explored various levels of complexity in application structures.
+For applications that are limited in scope — with just a few pages and several data fetching operations — it's often practical and also recommended to maintain data fetching *within* the UI components.

+However, as your application scales and the development team grows, this strategy may lead to inefficiencies.
+Deep component trees can slow down your application (we will see examples as well as how to address them in the following sections) and generate redundant boilerplate code.
+Introducing an Asynchronous State Handler can mitigate these issues by decoupling data fetching from UI rendering, enhancing both performance and maintainability.

+It’s crucial to balance simplicity with structured approaches as your project evolves.
+This ensures your development practices remain effective and responsive to the application's needs, maintaining optimal performance and developer efficiency regardless of the project scale.

 ## Implement the Friends list